-Presented below are general design criteria for MTDs; however, each MTD has additional design criteria based on the type of device and the model.
+Presented below are general design criteria for GI MTDs; however, each GI MTD has additional design criteria based on the type of device and the model.
 All of the following design criteria must be incorporated into the design in order to receive the certified TSS removal rate.
-For a full list of design criteria for a specific MTD, refer to the certification documents found online at:
+For a full list of design criteria for a specific GI MTD, refer to the certification documents on the Department's website listed above.